Discover the art of Dutch oven sourdough bread baking, yielding perfectly crispy crusts and soft, airy interiors.

 This recipe combines 4 basic ingredients to create something anything but basic.

-Sourdough Starter: For this recipe, you want to use a fed and ACTIVE SOURDOUGH STARTER.
+Sourdough Starter: For this recipe, you want to use a fed and active sourdough starter.
 Your starter should have been fed the night before, approximately 8 hours before beginning and have risen at least doubled in size.
-This recipe is based on a sourdough starter with 100% hydration (equal amounts of flour and water by weight, not volume.)

 Bread Flour: Use a high protein unbleached flour for best results.
 This could be all-purpose flour or bread flour.